OAK GROVE TOWNSHIP

 OAK GROVE SANITARY LANDFILLEPA ID# MND980904056

-Site ResponsibilityThis site is being addressed through state actions.
-The property is owned by the State of Minnesota and is operated and maintained by the state as part of the state's Closed Landfill Program.
+Site ResponsibilityThis site is being addressed through State actions.
+The property is owned by the State of Minnesota and is operated and maintained by the Minnesota Pollution Control Agency's (MPCA's) Closed Landfill Program.

 ContactsRemedial Project Manager, U.S. EPA

 Community Involvement Coordinator, U.S. EPA

 AliasesOAK GROVE SANITARY LDFL